 Confusion Can Cause Customer Service Issues

-Whilst this is completely understandable – I fly to the USA myself and know the feeling well – the rental companies have a quick and indisputable answer to this.
+Whilst this is completely understandable – I fly to the USA myself and know the feeling well – rental companies have a quick and indisputable answer to this.
 If you are too tired to properly read the rental agreement, you are too tired to be driving!
 This is hard to reason against.

 Check again in the morning

 It is always worth double checking your agreement in the morning when you have had a good nights sleep to make sure that you didn’t miss anything.
-Alamo in particular, has a 24 hour guarantee, and any option that you may have signed for the night before, can be removed and refunded if you visit your nearest location within 24 hours.
+Alamo offer a 24 hour guarantee.
+Alamo removes any option taken in the last 24 hours, just request this at the collection location.

 The other companies don’t offer the same guarantee.
 However, we believe that if you can get to your nearest location within 24 hours you should be able to ask to have the option removed, even if you don’t manage to get a refund of those 24 hours.